 While both programs have a rent reasonableness component, the process works slightly differently.
 In the tenant-based HCV program, reasonable rent is the maximum amount of the contract rent.

 In PBV, rents cannot exceed the lower of a reasonable rent, or 110 percent of the FMR/SAFMR (unless an exception is granted), or, for units with tax credits, the tax credit rent (except under certain circumstances).
 So unlike the tenant-based program, rent reasonableness is a component of setting rents in PBV, rather than the only limit on those rents.

 #6: Housing Quality Standards (HQS) inspections

-The PHA may not enter into a HAP contract with an owner in either program until units have passed HQS inspection.
-The main difference between the programs is that in HCV all units must be inspected annually, while in PBV only a portion of the units must be inspected annually.
+The main difference between the PBV and HCV programs is that in HCV all units must be inspected annually/biennially, while in PBV only 20 percent of the contract units in each building must be inspected annually/biennially.
 This feature is attractive to many PHAs because it reduces their inspection burden.

 Remember, while PBV and HCV follow some of the same regulations, and PBV is funded through the HCV program, understanding the key differences between the programs is essential to running a successful PBV program.

-Trainer and consultant Samantha Pratter has been a part of the NMA team since 2008.
-As NMA’s writing supervisor, Samantha oversees publications from concept and creation through the ongoing revision process, including NMA Master Books, model policies, course books, and handbooks.
-She recently co-designed the newest NMA class, Developing and Managing Project-Based Vouchers.
-Upcoming sessions are scheduled for July in the San Francisco Bay Area, August in St. Paul, MN, and September in Atlanta, GA.
+Senior trainer Samantha Sowards has been a part of the NMA team since 2008.
+As NMA’s manager of curriculum development, Samantha oversees publications from concept and creation through the ongoing revision process, including NMA Master Books, model policies, and handbooks.
+She co-designed NMA’s PBV class, Developing and Managing Project-Based Vouchers.